ChaosDynamix/Arcadia/docs/01_download/DOW2_mirror-site.md

 {: .text-red-200}

 1. Open your browser and go to the [Arch Linux download page](https://www.archlinux.org/download/)
-1. Under the HTTP Direct Downloads section, click on the PGP signature link.
+1. Under the HTTP Direct Downloads section, download the PGP signature.

-### Verify ISO image with GnuPG
+### Verify ISO image
 {: .no_toc .pt-4}

-If your operating system is Windows, you can install [Gpg4win](https://en.wikipedia.org/wiki/Gpg4win) wich implement GnuPG.
 This part assume that you are in possession of this two files in the same folder.

 | File                                    | Description    |
 | :-------------------------------------- | :------------- |